chasemorell/StockHub/README.md

 ## Loading Stock Data into SQL Database - Notes from Chase

 * I've updated `db/create.sql` to include 2 new tables (stocks and timedata).
 We will need to add more, however.
 * I've created a script `db/getStockData.py` that fetches stock price data using polygon API and adds data to the SQL database.
-The repo already has the data cached in local files `db/data/sp500.csv` and `db/data/tickerYTD.obj`.
 Currently it is configured to get 2 years of daily market info for all S&P500 stocks.
+Since fetching data via the API takes a long time (throttling), I've put the fetched data in local files `db/data/sp500.csv` and `db/data/tickerYTD.obj`.
+Setup for you should be fast!

 What you need to do (Important):
 * `python3 getStockData.py a` to load data into database